-

 One of the best things to come from this project was being able to use it as a tool to teach others about building their own CPUs.
 At the Seattle Mini Maker Faire, I had a blast introducing the ideas behind how computer chips are made, how digital logic works, and how creating a large hand-wired project like this can be tedious but incredibly rewarding.

+Demonstrating digital logic.
+I had a breadboard hooked up with a NAND gate, NOR gate, and NOT gate.
+Visitors could toggle switches to see how that makes the outputs change.
 The CPU was running the simple "cat" program I had written, and visitors were able to stop by and type out any message they wanted.
 The new case on it helped keep my mind at ease when the younger crowd stopped by and wanted to get hands-on.

+My CPU had a bug during a few demonstrations.
 I was able to attend the Wenatchee Mini Maker Faire as well, which was much more relaxed but still a great time.
 It was a bit after the one in Seattle, so I had time to polish my presentation a bit.

 So, what's the plan now?
 MENTAL-1 is finished.
 I've started work on MENTAL-2, which is fairly messy but much more compact.
 I'm currently working on an FPGA implementation as well.